So you want to start a blog, right?

 What you just noticed is: Within a few minutes, I came up with many blogging niche ideas and also showed you a map to broaden up your blogging niche.
 But how did I found all these profitable blogging niches?

-If you ask me what’s that one thing which is common in all blogs that make a ton of money?
+If you ask me, what’s that one thing that is common in all blogs that make a ton of money?

-It is the selection of profitable blogging niche.
+It is the selection of a profitable blogging niche.

-Most people fail at choosing a blogging niche which is profitable.
-With lack of know-how and expertise, they end up selecting an average niche which is not so profitable.
-And later, they end up regretting.
+Most people fail at choosing a blogging niche that is profitable.
+With a lack of know-how and expertise, they end up selecting an average niche that is not so profitable.
+And later, they end up regretting it.